twknab/mean_q_a_discussion/readme.md

 ##Still Need To (see above):

 	+ JWTs acting weird?
-	+ Same `Answers` for all Posts/Topics?

 ##Where I Left Off:

-	+ Got column sorting and logout/dashboard buttons done.
-JWTs still acting weird and now same answers seem to be showing for EVERY post -- there are some issues likely in the way that things are being grabbed from the DB.

 		Summary:

-			1) Look at issues about all answers being the same
 			2) Understand why JWTs aren't working
 			3) Any other cleanup or improvements?